diegodlh/zotero-cita/README.md

 This module provides back and forth citation syncing with WikiData, using property [P2860](https://www.wikidata.org/wiki/Property:P2860) "cites work".

-#### Local Citation Network visualization (to be developed)
+#### Local Citation Network visualization
-This module will allow visualizing how items in a local library connect to each other through citations, using Tim Wölfle's [Local Citation Network](https://timwoelfle.github.io/Local-Citation-Network/).
+This module allows visualizing how items in a local library connect to each other through citations, using Tim Wölfle's [Local Citation Network](https://timwoelfle.github.io/Local-Citation-Network/).

 #### Citation extraction (to be developed)